AsharionsBloom/conversation-organizer/README.md

 *Tip: Use Git to track and review local changes over time.*

-> ⚠️ Currently, images, videos and audio content in conversations are **not supported**.
+> ⚠️ Currently, deep research links, images, audio and video content in conversations are **not supported**.

 ---